 The Seventh Doctor arrived during a turbulent period in Doctor Who‘s history.
-Indeed, the axe was looming over the programme after the unceremonious hiatus of 1985 / 86.
+Indeed, the axe was looming over the programme after the hiatus of 1985 / 86.
 The script editor (Eric Saward) had left the show before the end of Season 23 – and, unexpectedly, this turned out to be the last series for the Sixth Doctor, played by Colin Baker.
-The producer found himself without a script editor, an incumbent Doctor, or even a regeneration scene to mark Six’s departure, as Colin Baker hadn’t wished to record one under the terms that had been offered to him.
+The producer found himself without a script editor, an incumbent Doctor, or even a regeneration scene to mark Six’s departure, as Colin Baker hadn’t wished to record one.

 As such, when we look back at the Seventh Doctor’s era, its remarkable to think that it even happened.
 It divides opinion amongst some fans, and arguably it’s an era that takes time to really get going.
 But for many, this is one of the most creative and mysterious periods in the show’s history, with many stories that have been firmly cemented as classics.